How it Began

 The tradition of quilting has a rich history that spans cultures and continents.
 For me, the inspiration for Quiltlove came from a personal experience of making a quilt for a friend’s daughter, following a cancer diagnosis.

-Quiltlove’s mission is to wrap people with love.
+Quiltlove’s mission is to wrap people in love.
 I cannot wait to see what you will create!